Skip to content

 namespace/trino created

-Execute generate-tls-certs.sh to generate TLS certificate and Kubernetes secret:
+Execute generate-tls-certs.sh to generate TLS certificate and Kubernetes secret and then apply the secret to the trino namespace:

 Creating TLS certificates for Trino...